 With its hub of renowned healthcare facilities, Nashville is becoming one of the top places to retire in the country.
 However, as retirement nears, you may be concerned about the state of your financial affairs and consider a reverse mortgage loan.
-Our partners at ConsumerAffairs reviewed the best reverse mortgage lenders in Nashville to help improve your financial security.
+ConsumerAffairs reviewed the best reverse mortgage lenders in Nashville to help improve your financial security.

 How to choose a reverse mortgage lender in Nashville